oracle/odpi/doc/src/private_structs/dpiConn.rst

     OCI_TRANS_TWOPHASE during two phase commits; otherwise, it is always set to the value OCI_DEFAULT.

+.. member:: uint16_t dpiConn.charsetId

+    Specifies the ID of the character set that the server is using.
+This is used to determine if conversion is required when transferring strings between the client and the server.

 .. member:: int dpiConn.externalHandle

     Specifies if the OCI service context handle found in the